department-of-veterans-affairs/va.gov-team/teams/vsp/teams/identity/Sentry Hackathon 2020/Sentry_Error_Hackathon.md

 These 8 errors don't fall into any of the above buckets and need to be resolved individually.

 ## Agenda
--Note: Soft agenda to guide us, but this is not rigid, we will take the most productive path
+Note: Soft agenda to guide us, but this is not rigid, we will take the most productive path
 - 1200-1230 (ET): Food, talk through any last minute requirements
 - 1230-1300 (ET): SSO Error Overview
   - Agenda Overview